napasornc/c0dew0rd/week 10/readme.md

 ## Final decision

 From the sketch I start looking at resource and found steering behavior on Coding train.
 I think it reflect the behaviour of virus that is autonomous but live together in a complex environment.
 I want to create a scence of jungle that virus live in.
 Ray wrote that virus is arrive and we as a coder observe its behavior and control its application.
+The theory of boid id from Craig’s work.
+His boid simulates a flock of birds and bees.
+Which is awesome because we can now understand how to set behavior and tasks to object.
+I replace objects with words, so words are behaving according to the task but it’s also an autonomous object that has its own perception and reacts to its environment.
+So words come to life in a semi-literal sense.

 <img src="FlockingRef.JPG" width="70%">